-EIS characterization – Fuel-Cell – Application Note 32Latest updated: May 6, 2020
+Fuel Cell Testing Part II: EIS characterization (EIS characterization)- Fuel-Cell – Application Note 32Latest updated: August 26, 2021

 The Impedance technique is a powerful tool for investigating the mechanisms of electrochemical reactions occurring on the proton exchange membrane.